Quillianne/drivers-ddboat-ros2/ros2_mini_docker/README.md

 # DDBoat ROS 2 base image Build Guide

 This guide walks you through building a Docker image for ROS 2 Humble on 32-bit ARM (armhf) and multi-architecture variants using Docker Buildx, then running it on a host or pushing it to a registry.
-On my M4 PRO, building took approximatively 40 minutes for armhf.
+On my M4 PRO, building took approximatively 40 minutes for armhf (and 4min for arm64)

 It is better to build them on a PC and not on the raspberry pi